Australian Open to go ahead despite COVID-19 case - organisers

 MELBOURNE (Reuters) - The Australian Open will begin as scheduled on Monday even though a worker at one of the Melbourne hotels used to quarantine players and their entourages tested positive for COVID-19, tournament director Craig Tiley said on Thursday.

-“We’re absolutely confident the Australian Open will go ahead,” Tiley told reporters in Melbourne.
+“We’re absolutely confident the Australian Open will go ahead,” Tiley told reporters.
 “We are starting on Monday.”

-If the results were negative, the players would be free to participate in the six warm-up events at the venue of the Grand Slam to allow them to get some match practice after 14 days in quarantine.
+If the results were negative, the players would be free to participate in the six warm-up events at the Grand Slam venue to allow them to get match practice after 14 days in quarantine.

 “This does give us three days for the lead-in events to be completed,” he said, adding that the draw for the Grand Slam tournament had been postponed from Thursday to Friday.